Sequential Monte Carlo Bandits: Background and preliminaries

-One problem with SIS following the above weight update scheme is that, as time evolves, the distribution of the importance weights becomes more and more skewed, resulting in few (or just one) non-zero weights.
+One problem with following the above weight update scheme is that, as time evolves, the distribution of the importance weights becomes more and more skewed, resulting in few (or just one) non-zero weights.

-To overcome this degeneracy, an additional selection step, known as resampling \cite{j-Li2015}, is added.
+To overcome this degeneracy, an additional selection step, known as resampling \citep{j-Li2015}, is added.
 In its most basic setting, one replaces the weighted empirical distribution with an equally weighted random measure at every time instant, where the number of offspring for each sample is proportional to its weight.
-This is known as the Sequential Importance Resampling (SIR) method \cite{j-Gordon1993}, which we rely on for our proposed framework in Section \ref{sec:proposed_framework}.
-We acknowledge that any of the numerous methodological improvements within the SMC literature --- such as alternative resampling mechanisms \cite{j-Li2015,j-Martino2017} or advanced SMC algorithms~\cite{ip-Merwe2001, j-Andrieu2010} --- are readily applicable to our proposed methods, and likely to have a positive performance impact on the proposed MAB.
+This is known as Sequential Importance Resampling (SIR)~\citep{j-Gordon1993}.